Martin Johnson (musician): Personal life

-Martin Johnson was born in Andover, Massachusetts on September 9, 1985 and raised in Amherst, Massachusetts.
+Martin Johnson was born in Andover, Massachusetts, on September 9, 1985, and raised in Amherst, Massachusetts.
 He is of English descent.
-He is married to singer-songwriter Naomi Cooke of the American country music group Runaway June.
+He is married to singer-songwriter Naomi Cooke, formerly of the American country music group Runaway June.

+They have a baby girl together.

+Johnson has lived in Hollywood Hills, California.

 Career

 Boys Like Girls

 Johnson is the lead singer and plays guitar for the band Boys Like Girls.
 The band, which consists of Johnson, Paul DiGiovanni, John Keefe, and Morgan Dorr (as of 2011) was formed in Boston, Massachusetts in 2005.
 Since releasing their debut album in 2006, the band has sold over a million albums and has accumulated over one hundred twenty million plays for their music on MySpace.